enAnne/WorkSamples/Charging Stations Analysis/README.md

 The "Data Source Comparison" page provides an overview of the duplication across the different sources.
 A high number of duplication means the POI data is well captured across the different sources and thus it increases the confidence level of the POI data quality.

 The "Provider Coverage" provides an overview of the charging companies coverage on a map.
-It is clear which areas have good EV charging network which areas are lacking.
+It is clear which areas have good EV charging network and which areas are lacking.

 Screenshots are provided in "Dashboard Screenshots.pptx"